A Successful 2020 Summer Institute

-Organized by the Drexel Urban Health Collaborative, the Summer Institute held six courses during the last week of June.
+More than 100 attendees from across the country gathered online to engage in a training at the fifth annual Urban Health Summer Institute, June 22-26.
+This was the first year that the Summer Institute has been hosted online.
+Midway through the planning process, the UHC met the challenge to rethink how the Summer Institute could continue mid-pandemic.
+The Summer Institute held seven courses during the last full week of June.
 The Summer Institute offered attendees the opportunity to gain skills in tools, evaluation and data analysis methods for public and urban health research.
-Since the inception of the Summer Institute in 2016, the Urban Health Collaborative has trained more than 220 participants through this program.
+Since the inception of the Summer Institute in 2016, the Urban Health Collaborative has trained more than 325 participants through this program.

 In the exit survey and across social media, participants remarked on how much they learned in these condensed courses.
-Some quotes from the course evaluations were that students “appreciated the hands-on experience,” that the course was “Interesting, informative, practical” and that instructors were “fantastic” and “knowledgeable,” with “real-life experience” to share.
+Participants appreciated that it was offered online and that the content from the courses was very useful for their daily work.
+They also mentioned that the courses were helpful and that the instructors were knowledgeable and engaging.
 Participants remarked how they will use the skills they learned in their research and on the job to improve their programs and bring new perspective to their work.